 - Customer transactions can become smoother and more secure

-4G gave us innovations like mobile payment processing and cloud-based point of sale that have provided small businesses with a major boost.
+4G gave us innovations like mobile payment processing and cloud-based point of sale that have provided small businesses with a major network booster for office.
 5G offers even more opportunities for a more connected and friendly landscape for small businesses and the customers who patronize them.

 What kind of new payment technologies might 5G give us?
 It’s still a little too early to say, but we can expect to see a variety of benefits to retail and service payments such as a greatly increased number of acceptance points, as well as incredibly fast and seamless transactions throughout the purchase process.